DEMOCRATIC CLUB OF GREATER FALLBROOK

 ARTICLE VII – SUGGESTED COMMITTEES AND DUTIES

-a.
-Organize one or more large fund raising events/activities each year. (dinners, auctions, picnics, theater parties, etc.)
+- Organize one or more fundraising events/activities each year as needed (dinners, auctions, picnics,

-c.
-Look for co-sponsors to share workload, to produce larger crowds (may enable attraction of a major speaker).
+- Look for co-sponsors to share the workload, to produce larger crowds (may enable attraction of a

-d.
-Plan small fundraisers for regular meetings – door prizes, auction works of art, donation boxes, etc.
+- Plan small fundraisers as needed for regular meetings (door prizes, auction works of art, donation

 (4) Membership Committee shall:

-d.
-Greet new attendees, pass out name tags, and log all attendee’s names, addresses and phone numbers at meetings,
+- Greet new attendees, pass out name tags, and log all attendee’s names, addresses, and phone

 (5) Parliamentarian shall: